compare

 - How do per-practice billing rules layer on top of payer rules without conflicting?

-- What does a manager see when they want to look at A/R aging across the full book versus one client?
+- What does a manager see when they pull A/R aging across the full book versus one client?

 - Where do permissions live when an offshore poster needs access to four of the eight clients but not the other four?

-- How does the system handle a payer rejection that involves both a Tebra-managed practice and a non-Tebra-managed practice in the same billing company?
+- How does the system handle a payer rejection that spans both a Tebra-managed practice and a non-Tebra-managed practice in the same billing company?

-Medi answers these by treating the billing company as the workspace and the practice as a scoped tenant inside it.
-Tebra answers these from inside its broader practice-management product, with the billing-company dashboard layered on top.
-Whether one shape suits your daily work better than the other is a side-by-side walkthrough question, not a marketing-page question.
+Medi treats the billing company as the workspace and each practice as a scoped tenant inside it.
+Tebra answers from inside its broader practice-management product, with the billing-company dashboard layered on top.
+Which shape suits your daily work is a walkthrough question, not a marketing-page one.

 ERA posting and exceptions